Send an Enquiry

 Section 80C

-• Section 80C is a popular and significant tax-saving provision for individuals and Hindu Undivided Families (HUFs) in India.
-It offers deductions for a variety of investments and expenses, up to a maximum limit of Rs.
-1.5 lakh per financial year.
+• Section 80C is a popular and important provision related to taxes, which helps save taxes for individuals as well as Hindu Undivided Families (HUFs) in India.
+It allows deductions based on a number of investments, with a maximum limit of Rs.
+1.5 lakh.

 • The objective of Section 80C is to promote savings and investments by exempting from tax any interest paid or received on money lent to individuals in India.
 Additionally, this section allows a deduction at source for an amount equivalent to 10% of the total interest payable under section 8 of the Income Tax Act 1961.